For many, spring cleaning is a time to open the windows and do a little scrubbing and organizing. For others, it’s time to get the yard in shape.

 Lock it up

 Many household cleaners and chemicals can be poisonous when swallowed.
-Be sure to lock them up out of the reach and sight of children, preferably in a high cabinet.
-Liquids made from petroleum such as gasoline, kerosene, charcoal lighter fluid, paint thinner, lamp oil (citronella lamp oils can look and taste like lemonade), and furniture polish are particularly dangerous.
+Lock them up out of the reach and sight of children, preferably in a high cabinet.

 Safely clear cabinets

-If you’re aiming to clear out your medicine cabinet, be sure to keep all medicines out of the reach and sight of your children while you’re working.
-There are programs that will dispose of your medications for you.
-Contact your local pharmacy to find a local drop off location.
+If you’re going to clear out your medicine cabinet, keep all medicines out of the reach and sight of your kids while you’re working.
+There are programs that will dispose of your unused and expired medications for you.
+Contact your local pharmacy to find a drop-off site.

 Be careful with pesticides

-If you have any concerns while you’re spring cleaning or any other time during the year, please call your Drug and Poison Information Center at 1-800-222-1222.
-We can learn more about the situation, the potentially harmful exposure, and walk you through what to do next.
+If you have any concerns while you’re spring cleaning or any other time during the year, please call the Drug and Poison Information Center at 1-800-222-1222.
+We can learn more about the situation and the potentially harmful exposure, and experts are available 24/7/365 to walk you through what to do next.